A QUIDAM M

 Quidam de Revel x Caretino

-A.Quidam M is a stunning looking Dutchbred stallion with No.3 and No.4 stallions in the world showjumping rankings in his pedigree such as Quidam De Revel and Caretino!
+A.Quidam M was a stunning looking Dutchbred stallion with No.3 and No.4 stallions in the world showjumping rankings in his pedigree such as Quidam De Revel and Caretino!
 He has the most amazing temperament and has jumped up to 1.30m!
 He is so far N1 with Horse Sport Ireland and licensed with the AES.

 A Quidam M was selected from a leading Dutch stud farm in the autumn of 2007.
 This beautifully-bred son of Quidam de Revel (regarded as the “Northern Dancer” of the modern warm blood) got his competition and stud career off to a flying start in 2009!